chopdicemince/chopdicemince.github.io/_posts/2018-08-24-web-assembly.md

 [Mozilla](https://www.mozilla.org/en-US/), creator of the web broser Firefox, wrote a web page called [WebAssembly Concepts](https://developer.mozilla.org/en-US/docs/WebAssembly/Concepts).
 This web page describes WebAssembly as:

-> It [WebAssembly] is not primarily intended to be written by hand, rather it is designed to be an effective compilation target for low-level source languages like C, C++, Rust, etc.
+> It [WebAssembly] is not primarily intended to be written by hand, rather it is designed to be an effective compilation target for low-level source languages like C, C++, Rust, etc...
 >
 > WebAssembly is a different language from JavaScript, but it is not intended as a replacement.
 Instead, it is designed to complement and work alongside JavaScript...
 >